derpmacos/LG-raytrace/README.md

 The ShaderToy (https://www.shadertoy.com) approach of rendering a fullscreen quad is used (though in this case we use Metal rather than Open/WebGL).

-In this example we reuse the code from https://www.shadertoy.com/view/XsjXRm
-- 2014: Plasma Globe by nimitz (twitter: @stormoid)
+In this example we port a Metalized version of the code from https://www.shadertoy.com/view/XsjXRm, that is: Plasma Globe by nimitz (twitter: @stormoid), 2014.